 - Hilton Honors Amex Surpass Card: Offers 130,000 Hilton Honors Points (worth $624 on average toward low- or mid-tier rooms) if you spend $2,000 or more within the first three months, plus 12 points per dollar spent at Hilton; 6 points per dollar spent on gas, groceries, and restaurants; and 3 points per dollar spent on all else.
 Annual fee: $95.

-- Wyndham Rewards Earner Plus Card: Offers 60,000 bonus points if you spend at least $1,000 within the first three months, and another 30,000 if you spend $2,000 in the first six months (worth $784 on average toward low- or mid-tier rooms).
+- Wyndham Rewards Earner Plus Card: Offers 45,000 bonus points, enough for up to 6 free nights at participating properties after spending $1,000 on purchases in the first 90 days (worth $392 on average toward low- or mid-tier rooms).
 Free nights can require up to 30,000 points per bedroom at participating properties and are subject to availability.
 Resort fees may apply and cannot be paid with points.
 Plus you get 6 points per dollar spent on Wyndham hotels and on gas, 4 points per dollar spent on groceries and restaurants, and 1 point per dollar spent on everything else.
 Annual fee: $75.

 Marriott and Hilton will give you your fifth night free when you book at least a five-night stay with points.
 And the Citi Premier credit card offers a fourth night free when you use the card to book a room through the Citi ThankYou Rewards travel-booking portal.